FarronF/limerick-council-meetings/meetings/2019/02/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 8th January 2019.md

 Councillor Keary requested Túsla attend a Meeting to discuss the problem of

-children between the ages of 7 and 13 years old who are causing trouble around--- 4
+children between the ages of 7 and 13 years old who are causing trouble around
+---
+4

 the town in the evening and also suggested Pavee Point attend if they are willing